bitnami-labs/sealed-secrets/README.md

 ### Managing existing secrets

-If you want `SealedSecret` controller to take management of an existing `Secret` (i.e. overwrite it when unsealing a `SealedSecret` with the same name and namespace), then you have to annotate that `Secret` with the annotation `sealedsecrets.bitnami.com/managed: "true"` ahead applying the [Usage](#usage) steps.
+If you want `SealedSecret` controller to take management of an existing `Secret` (i.e. overwrite it when unsealing a `SealedSecret` with the same name and namespace), then you have to annotate that `Secret` with the annotation `sealedsecrets.bitnami.com/managed: "true"` ahead of following the [Usage](#usage) steps.

+#### Patching existing secrets

+The default behaviour of Sealed Secrets is to takeover the existing `Secret`, replacing all its data with the encrypted data in the `SealedSecret`.
+However, there are some use cases in which you don't want to replace the whole `Secret` but just add or modify some keys from the existing `Secret`.
+For this, you can annotate your `Secret` with the annotation `sealedsecrets.bitnami.com/patch: "true"` (alongisde the `managed` annotation from the section above).
+With this annotation, keys in the `Secret` that are not present in the `SealedSecret` won't be deleted.

 ### Seal secret which can skip set owner references